ANT 112. Introduction to Archaeology. (3 h)

 ANT 370.
 Origins to Empires: The Archaeology of Africa and Eurasia.
 (3 h)

-Survey of human prehistory from the earliest hominin social behaviors to the rise of cultural complexity and stratified societies in Africa, Asia, and Europe.
+Survey of human history from the earliest hominin social behaviors to the rise of cultural complexity and stratified societies in Africa, Asia, and Europe.
 Detailed examination of the cultural evolution of state societies within important contexts of past environmental, social, and political change.
 (CD)

 ANT 372.
 Environmental Archaeology.
 (3 h)